-Please use the buttons below to see more information on Bath Rugby and matches between Irish and Bath over the years.
+Please use the buttons below to see more information on Bath Rugby and matches between Exiles and Bath over the years.

 Well those questions received an unequivocal and positive answer at Madejski Stadium yesterday afternoon.
 By out-scoring Bath by three great tries to one, the Exiles showed their true mettle, however, the result shows that they lost the match to a decision-making and interpretation process that does not have to provide answers.